 The time frame to claim Business Asset Disposal Relief (BADR / ER)

-Please note that you can claim for ER in the `Capital Gains Summary’ section of your Self-Assessment Tax Return.
+When you claim for ER (BADR), you can do this via the `Capital Gains Summary’ section of your Self-Assessment Tax Return.

 Indeed, it would help if you spoke to your accountant about this to ensure that you report it correctly.